wsbctechnicalblog/wsbctechnicalblog.github.io/content/our-open-source-pipeline-blueprints-have-landed.md

 Some of the templates contain a ```__TODO_<ACTION>_``` placeholders to hide our internal implementation but maintain the blueprint template dependencies and integrity.
 You will need to search for ```__TODO_``` and implement these ```STUBBED``` templates yourself.
 Contact our team using the [Discussions](https://github.com/orgs/WorkSafeBC-Common-Engineering/discussions) if you have any questions.

+### Getting Started

+1. Fork the repositories if you intend to make changes.
+2. Create or use a common engineering Azure DevOps project.
+2. Clone the repositories to your Azure DevOps project.
+3. Search for ```__TODO_``` placeholders in all repositories and adjust to match your Azure DevOps Project(s) and services.
+4. Remember to contribute your changes back using a pull request.

 ---

 # How to contribute